awsdocs/amazon-cloudfront-developer-guide/doc_source/viewers-reports.md

 1. \(Locations chart only\) For **Details**, specify whether to display the top locations by countries or by U\.S\. states\.

 1. In the **Distribution** list, select the distribution for which you want to display data in the usage charts:
-   + **An individual web distribution** – The charts display data for the selected CloudFront web distribution\.
+   + **An individual distribution** – The charts display data for the selected CloudFront distribution\.
 The **Distribution** list displays the distribution ID and an alternate domain name \(CNAME\) for the distribution, if any\.
 If a distribution has no alternate domain names, the list includes an origin domain name for the distribution\.
-   + **All Web Distributions \(excludes deleted\)** – The charts display summed data for all web distributions that are associated with the current AWS account, excluding web distributions that you have deleted\.
+   + **All distributions \(excludes deleted\)** – The charts display summed data for all distributions that are associated with the current AWS account, excluding distributions that you have deleted\.

 1. Click **Update**\.